phyletica/lab-protocols/3rad-protocol.md

 ### 4. Bead Cleanup
-1. Pool iTru5-8N PCR product
+1. Pool iTru5-8N PCR product into single 1.5 mL tube.
-2. Mix pooled sample with 2X Speedbeads and briefly vortex.
+2. Mix pooled sample with 1.5X Speedbeads and briefly vortex.
 3. Allow sample to sit for 1 minute.
 4. Place sample on magnet stand until solution is completely clear and magnets have been drawn to the side of the tube.
 5. Carefully pipette solution from tube and discard.
-6. Wash sample twice with 500 &micro;L of 70% ETOH
+6. Wash sample twice with 500 &micro;L of 70% ETOH:
     1. Add 500 &micro;L of 70% ETOH to tube and let sit for 1 minute.
     2. Carefully pipette ETOH from tube.
     3. Repeat once.
     4. Use toothpick to remove remaining drops of ETOH and let stand until no ETOH remains.
-7. Re-suspend in 35 &micro;L [TLE Buffer Solution](https://phyletica.github.io/lab-protocols/tle.html)
+7. Re-suspend in 25 &micro;L [TLE Buffer Solution](https://phyletica.github.io/lab-protocols/tle.html).

 ### 5. Two Primer Amplification With P5 & iTru7 Primers
 ##### Reagents